n-gon/eb-pharma/README.md

 # eb-pharma

 List of pharma companies in electoral bonds release (March 14, 2024).
 There may be others.
+If there is an update, I will mark it with a timestamp.

 1. Torrent
 2. Natco